Changing directory cd to a symlinked

 $ (cd .. && ls)

-This different outcome is due to how cd
+data projectThis different outcome is due to how cd works.
+The command cd is a built-in

-command in bash and as such, it works with the path reported by pwd
+command in bash and as such, it works with the path reported by pwd which is

 aware of the actual file path followed by the user.
-Hence, cd
+Hence, cd will follow the

 symlink backwards.
-On the other hand, the command ls
+On the other hand, the command ls is a regular executable

 and it works with the real path or physical path of the current folder.

-will jump to the actual folder that
+Therefore, in the previous example, ls will jump to the actual folder that

-contains project2
+contains project2.

 TAB completion can also behave differently depending on the default settings of